Djenna Laroui

 Djenna Laroui (born 15 January 2005) is a French artistic gymnast.
-She was the alternate for the team that won the bronze medal at the 2023 World Championships.
-She won silver medals with the French team at the 2022 Mediterranean Games and on the uneven bars at the 2023 Varna World Challenge Cup.
+She is currently representing Algeria in international competition and previously represented France until 2026.
+While representing France, she was the alternate for the team that won the bronze medal at the 2023 World Championships and was part of the medal winning teams at the 2022 Mediterranean Games (silver) and 2025 European Championships (bronze).
 She is the 2023 French national all-around champion.

 Gymnastics career

+2017–2025: Representing France

 Laroui began gymnastics when she was six years old.
 She competed in the espoir division at the 2017 French Championships and finished fourth in the all-around.
 She then finished sixth in the all-around at the 2017 Elite Gym Massilia.

 Laroui competed in the junior division for the first time in 2019 and finished 12th in the all-around at the French Championships.
 She then competed at the Top Gym Tournament in Charleroi, Belgium, and won a silver medal on the balance beam behind Russia's Elena Gerasimova.

 Laroui became age-eligible for senior competitions in 2021.
 At the 2021 French Championships, she finished seventh in the all-around and fourth on the floor exercise.
 She was age-eligible for the 2020 Olympic team due to the year-long postponement of the Games, but she was not selected for the team.

 Laroui competed with the French team that won a silver medal at the 2022 Mediterranean Games behind Italy.
 She finished eighth in the all-around at the 2022 French Championships and sixth on the vault.

 Laroui won a bronze medal with the French team at the 2023 DTB Pokal Stuttgart.
 Individually, she qualified for the uneven bars and floor exercise finals, where she finished fifth and fourth, respectively.
 She was then selected to compete with the French team at the 2023 European Championships, and they finished sixth.
 She won her first senior international medal at the 2023 Varna World Challenge Cup by finishing second on the uneven bars to Zsófia Kovács.
 She then won the all-around title at the 2023 French Championships.
 At the Heidelberg Friendly, she helped the French team place third, and she placed third on the uneven bars.
 She competed on the uneven bars at the Paris World Challenge Cup and placed 12th in the qualification round.
 She was the team alternate for France at the 2023 World Championships, and they won the country's first World team medal since 1950.